joshamaju/leanweb-kit/README.md

 ## Features

 - Use Svelte for templating with familiar express like router
+- Scoped css, build your apps with reusable components
 - Deploy anywhere, with adapters for different platforms.
 Currently supported Vercel and Node
 - Build websites/apps with modern DX (bundling, minifying etc) without sacrificing the user experience
 - Use only what you need, no unnecessary JavaScript sent to the client